Modelling of Processes

 Assesment methods and criteria linked to learning outcomes

 SEMINARS: Regular and active attendance is required and checked.
-Written test must be passed successfully.
-Test is successfully passed if more than half of points are obtained.
+All assignments have to be delivered and written test must be passed successfully.
+Test is successfully passed if more than half points are obtained.
 The student has the possibility of one repeat.

 Language of instruction